-The area addressed by the South Central Specific Plan (Plan) lies within the southernmost part of the city of Fresno, within the county of Fresno (see Figure 1-1), and just southeast of Downtown Fresno (see Figure 1-2).
+The area addressed by the South Central Specific Plan (Plan) lies within Fresno County, in the southernmost part of the city of Fresno, (see Figure 1-1), and located just southeast of Downtown Fresno (see Figure 1-2).
 The South Central Specific Plan Area (Plan Area), as depicted in Figure 1-3, covers 5,567 acres (8.7 square miles).
 The Plan Area is generally located south of California Avenue, north of American Avenue, and between Fig and Peach Avenues.
-It includes the area within the Fresno city limits and the area outside
+It includes the area within